Travels for Taste

 • Add the finely grated fresh coconut, stir in enough water to ensure that the curry is the right consistency, not too thick and cook on a low flame with lid for about under 5 minutes.

-• Squeeze the lime juice into the curry.
+• Squeeze the lime juice into the curry

-• Garnish with finely chopped fresh coriander/cilantro.
+• Garnish with finely chopped fresh green coriander (cilantro) leaves

 This is another fabulous recipe that originates from the western coast of India, the Konkan coastline, dotted by beautiful coconut trees, the coastline is abundantly blessed with fresh seafood and natural scenic beauty read beautiful beaches with soft sands and plenty of sunshine.
 A lot of people would also add tamarind paste to the curry but we do not.
 Tamarind trees are also found in abundance